awsdocs/amazon-vpc-user-guide/doc_source/get-started-ipv6.md

 ## Step 2: Create a security group<a name="get-started-ipv6-sg"></a>

-A security group acts as a virtual firewall to control the traffic for its associated instances\.
-To use a security group, add the inbound rules to control incoming traffic to the instance, and outbound rules to control the outgoing traffic from your instance\.
+A security group controls the traffic for its associated resources, such as EC2 instances\.
+To use a security group, add inbound rules to control the incoming traffic and outbound rules to control the outgoing traffic\.
 To associate a security group with an instance, specify the security group when you launch the instance\.
+You can also associate and disassociate security groups with your instances after you launch them\.

 Your VPC comes with a *default security group*\.
 Any instance not associated with another security group during launch is associated with the default security group\.
 In this exercise, you create a new security group, `WebServerSG`, and specify this security group when you launch an instance into your VPC\.